Graph-COM/GSAT/README.md

 It should be able to run on other datasets as well, but some hard-coded hyperparameters might need to be changed accordingly.
 To reproduce results for other datasets, please follow the instructions in the following section.

 ## Reproduce Results
 We provide the source code to reproduce the results in our paper.
 The results of GSAT can be reproduced by running `run_gsat.py`.
-To reproduce GSAT*, one needs to run `pretrain_clf.py` first and change the configuration file accordingly (`from_scratch: false`).
+To reproduce GSAT*, one needs to change the configuration file accordingly (`from_scratch: false`).

 To pre-train a classifier:
 ```